 Kim Caraganis, Executive Director

-"At CCT we believe that every young person - no matter what they have in their history or have done to get them on our radar- is "of promise".
+"At CCT we believe that every child and young person is "of promise".
 As adults it is up to us to make sure that our youth feel valued and have the support and opportunities they need to succeed." ~ Kim

-2013 marks Kim Caraganis’s twenty-fourth year with Chatham County Together!, and her 17th year as executive director.
-Her responsibilities include fundraising, grant writing and budget management; oversight and involvement in all program components; supervision of the agency’s staff; and management of local, state, federal and foundation grant reporting.
+2014 marks Kim Caraganis’s twenty-fourth year with Chatham County Together!, and her 17th year as executive director.
+Her responsibilities include fundraising, grant writing and budget management; oversight and involvement in all program components; supervision of the agency’s staff; and management of local, state, federal and foundation grant reporting and the agency's transition to become a Communities in Schools affiliate.
 In addition, Kim serves as a liaison to volunteers, families, grantors, community and state agencies and the board of directors.
 She enjoys being with family and friends,cooking, gardening, playing music and teaching yoga in her spare time.

 Pam Johnson, Operations Manager